The Faraday Future Intelligent Electric Inc. (FFIE) had a good session last reading, didn’t it?

-Faraday Future Intelligent Electric Inc. (NASDAQ:FFIE) marked $2.72 per share on Friday, down from a previous closing price of $2.77.
-While Faraday Future Intelligent Electric Inc. has underperformed by -1.81%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, FFIE fell by -77.81%, with highs and lows ranging from $12.67 to $1.65, whereas the simple moving average fell by -43.42% in the last 200 days.
+Faraday Future Intelligent Electric Inc. (NASDAQ:FFIE) marked $2.69 per share on Friday, up from a previous closing price of $2.54.
+While Faraday Future Intelligent Electric Inc. has overperformed by 5.91%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, FFIE fell by -76.32%, with highs and lows ranging from $11.94 to $1.65, whereas the simple moving average fell by -42.07% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now